KamiworksCat/djangotutorial-ubuntu/README.md

 11. Adding namespace to root URLconf helps to differentiate one app from other apps that has similar view. <br>

 12. It is recommended to use method="post" whenever you create a form which will influence data server-side. <br>

+13. request.POST is a dictionary-like object which let the user access submitted data by key name. values of request.POST are always strings. <br>

+14. request.GET is same as request.POST but it access GET data. <br>